bitnami/charts/bitnami/mastodon/README.md

 ## Troubleshooting

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

+## Notable changes

+### 1.0.0

+This major release bumps the MinIO version to 2023.
+No major issues are expected during the upgrade.

 ## License